 But the illegality actually stems primarily from a more basic issue: bureaucracy.
 The Food and Drug Administration (FDA) prohibits the use of any medication in a manner that is not consistent with its labeling.
 If you read the label on a bottle of Benadryl, you will see that there is no mention of its use in cats.
 Therefore, for Benadryl (or any medication) to be used legally in cats, a new label, i.e., a prescription label, must be provided.
 Veterinarians are required by law to issue a prescription for any medication, including human over-the-counter products, that is to be used in cats.
 Believe it or not, most vets don’t know this, and many of them risk their licenses on a regular basis as a result.

 But I have digressed.
 We have discussed the treatment for bee, wasp, yellow jacket, and hornet stings.
-What about envenomation from snakes or black widow spiders?
+What about envenomation from snakes?

 Treatment for rattlesnake bites includes supportive care, intravenous fluids, pain killers, and sometimes antibiotics.
 These treatments should occur at a veterinary facility.
 Antivenom use is controversial.
 One recent paper recommended its use in cats.
 Another, published at almost exactly the same time, found that antivenom did not significantly affect mortality, but did predispose cats to a condition (called type 1 hypersensitivity) that increased mortality tenfold.
 Fortunately, both papers found low mortality rates for cats afflicted by snakebite.